OMX

 Structure

-All four hooks live in .codex/hooks.json and share one entrypoint, dist/scripts/codex-native-hook.js.
-That entrypoint reads the Codex event type and routes it to the right handler.
-Activation is a single flag.
-Set [features] codex_hooks = true in .codex/config.toml.
+All four hooks are registered in .codex/hooks.json and share dist/scripts/codex-native-hook.js as a single entrypoint.
+That entrypoint inspects the Codex event type and dispatches to the correct handler.
+The activation condition is [features] codex_hooks = true in .codex/config.toml.

 Plugin hooks in .omx/hooks/*.mjs extend this interface but do not replace it.